skulshreshtha/skulshreshtha.github.io/_posts/2021-02-25-excel-guide.md

 layout: post
 title: How to Excel at your Spreadsheets(Part 1)
 subtitle: A consultant's reference guide to Microsoft Excel
-cover-img: /assets/img/excel-1/cover-img.jpeg
+cover-img: /assets/img/excel-1/cover-img.jpg
-thumbnail-img: /assets/img/excel-1/cover-img.jpeg
+thumbnail-img: /assets/img/excel-1/cover-img.jpg
-share-img: /assets/img/excel-1/cover-img.jpeg
+share-img: /assets/img/excel-1/cover-img.jpg
 tags: [Excel, Spreadsheet, DataAnalysis, Consulting]
 comments: true
 ---

-### Introduction

 Microsoft Excel aka Excel, is probably that one tool which is used heavily by everyone in the business world.
 Of course, there is email, text editors, etc. but I am omitting the basic necessities here.
 Regardless of the size of a business or the job profile, everyone is using it to some extent.